 Take in beautiful scenic views across the Sheringham coastal path

-For beach walks in Norfolk Cromer Lighthouse circular walk is an ideal option, spanning across 4.7km boasting a fantastic beach, cliffs, and heathland.
+For family and pet friendly beach walks in Norfolk Cromer Lighthouse circular walk is an ideal option, spanning across 4.7km boasting a fantastic beach, cliffs, and heathland.
 An easy trail, the route is suitable for people with a reasonable fitness level due to the 236 steps to the clifftop.
 The climb is worth it as you will be greeted to the breath-taking views over Norfolk, including Cromer Lighthouse.

 Visit Cromer, boasting fantastic beach, cliffs, and heathland